ntop/ntopng/doc/README.geolocation.md

 ntopng geolocation is based on a database file stored locally with no cloud access whatsoever.

 You can choose to install the free (albeith not very accurate) GeoIP databases or the commercial ones.
 By default the `ntopng-data` includes the DB-IP databases that are released under the Creative Commons Attribution License.

+Please install the `ntopng-data` package to enable geolocation in ntopng, this unless you already have geolocation databases installed.

 ## Using MaxMind geolocation in ntopng